sdb100/s2i-java/README.md

 Clone this repo locally, somewhere under your home dir.
 The CDK VM mounts your home dir by default, so once you have used _vagrant ssh_, you should be able to navigate to the cloned repo from within the image.
 The following assumes you have done so, and run _oc login_ as above.

-First build the Docker s2i image. **You will need a jre tar.gz in the _jvm_ subdirectory before running this**, so download it from Oracle or elsewhere and put it in there.
-It gets built in to the image.
+First build the Docker s2i image.
+It will download the Java 8 server JRE build 111.
 ```
 docker build -t s2i-java .
 ```